JordanAceto/DIY_Synth_Workshop_2020/README.md

 - Some of the Jumper Wires will need to be trimmed and bent to suit the layout.
 - The parts should be counted and sorted into individual kits ahead of time.
 - Do a test build to verify that everything works as expected.

+## A note about the software used to develop this workshop:
+- Efforts were made to use only free, open source, and multi-platform software to develop these materials.
+    - Kicad for capturing schematics.
+Kicad is a mature and well supported suite for electronic design.
+    - Fritzing for capturing layouts.
+Fritzing has some annoying kinks, but it does the job.
+    - LibreOffice Calc to generate the BOM spreadsheet.
+The BOM can be opened with Microsoft Excel.
+    - LibreOffice Impress to generate the PowerPoint-like pictoral walkthough.
+The walkthrough can be opened with Microsoft PowerPoint.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.